Why retrofit your home?

 Cosy Homes Oxfordshire client, Andy Pedley, shares his experience so far working with us to make improvements to his home in Kidlington.
 We are all very aware, from huge publicity, that there is a climate emergency – carbon dioxide levels are increasingRetrofitting an end-of-terrace family home in East Oxford

-We completed work on retrofitting an end-of-terrace family home in east Oxford, helping ensure that every room in the home was comfortable, and cutting carbon emissions for the family.
-In this post, we’ll give a summary of the work, but you canRetrofitting to get a Cotswolds cottage off fossil fuels for good
+We retrofitted an end-of-terrace family home in east Oxford, helping ensure that every room in the home was comfortable, and cutting carbon emissions for the family.
+About the home Jan Rosenow’s home is an end-of-terrace house in East Oxford, dating fromRetrofitting to get a Cotswolds cottage off fossil fuels for good

 For a better viewing experience we recommend you upgrade your browser.